brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Prettified the output of the Hans skin.
     - [Change] Moved the existing overwrites into plugins.
     - [Change] Used the introduced event system in the plugins when possible.
+    - [Change] Mime type analysis threshold is now 20 chars for strings.
     - [Change] The file logger writes the logfile right after the analysis is complete.
     - [Bugfix] The position of the search field of the hans skin is now calculated correct when the viewport is not on top.
     - [Bugfix] The scroll container detection of the hans skin works now.